People say you have limitless potential. Why does unlocking it feel so hard?

 Q. What if my parent or significant other wants to join me for a session?

 If you feel that it would be beneficial to have a collateral session with your partner or significant other, then you and your counselor will discuss what that might look like prior to meeting.
-If your significant other or family member would like to attend your initial intake session, be sure to notify our scheduling coordinator when you call to schedule at (312) 715-8234.
+If your significant other or family member would like to attend your initial intake session, be sure to notify our scheduling coordinator when you schedule an intake.

 Q. My parents want to help me.
 Can you give them advice?